Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Electricity Demand of AI Data Centers

 \subsubsection{Training Stage}

 The training stage is the most electricity-intensive phase of AI development, particularly for LLMs.
-During this process, computing hardware operates at near-peak capacity for extended periods, which often runs continuously for days or weeks, resulting in a significant and sustained power draw.
+Training often runs continuously for days or weeks, during which computing hardware operates at near-peak capacity, resulting in a significant and sustained power draw.
 For example, training GPT-3 is estimated to have consumed 1.29 GWh of electricity \cite{patterson2021carbon}; this intensive process involved approximately 14.8 days of continuous computation on 10,000 NVIDIA V100 GPUs in a Microsoft data center \cite{patterson2021carbon}.
 Furthermore, training GPT-4 required an estimated over 50 GWh of electricity, approximately 40 times more than GPT-3, and equivalent to nearly 0.02\% of California's annual electricity consumption\footnote{OpenAI does not officially disclose the energy consumption data for training its GPT models.
-The figures cited are estimates based on third-party analysis and research.}~\cite{Cohen2024May,extnet_gpt4_energy}.
+The figures cited are estimates based on third-party analysis and research.}~\cite{extnet_gpt4_energy}.
 Similar LLMs, such as Meta’s LLaMA series and Google’s Gemini, require tens of thousands of high-performance GPUs operating in parallel for training, resulting in exceptionally high electricity consumption, often ranging from hundreds to thousands of MWh.